 It is useful to come back to the editor and find nodes in the way you left them, however I can see the hassle it would be for developers working in teams where every time you commit something you need to review which files are changes and which ones are just noise.

-GUI development always suck.
+GUI development always sucks.
 It's boring and annoying.
 Godot does a decent job here, but it's not pleasant.
 If you don't structure your elements carefully they will expand and shrink in the craziest ways.

 As most of the game engines, there is no easy way of testing your scripts.
 Given testing is one of the best tools for designing complex scripts, it would be nice to have a way of keeping them inside the IDE workflow.

 I see why writing tests are not the focus for game engines given the fact that many things are done using the interface and scripts are usually procedural, short and simple.
 I agree in those cases testing would be contra-productive.